GrinonBarrett/Taksidos/Core Rules/8=Spells and Magic/1=Basic Spells (300).md

 While channeling the thunder, your unarmed attacks may be treated as force attacks.
 Anytime your attack would qualify to damage armor, you inflict a sonic attack against that foe.
 Anytime you are knocked back or fall, your impact will inflict a sonic attack against everything else within a range equal to your fall/knockback distance as a clap of thunder rolls outwards.
 Your jump distance is tripled.

 While channeling the tide, you gain a swim speed of 15 + spell tier yards and see any other means of swim speed you possessed increase by a number of yards equal to the spell's tier.
-All nonmagical attacks have disadvantage against you.
+All non-magical attacks have disadvantage against you.

 **At Higher Tiers**: The benefits of casting at a higher tier are noted above.